Crocodile Adventureland Langkawi

-Known locally as Taman Buaya, the Crocodile Farm is located in Datai Bay area at the north western end of the island.
+Known locally as Taman Buaya, the erstwhile Crocodile Farm (now renamed as Crocodile Adventureland) is located in Teluk Datai Bay area at the north western end of the island.
 The entire farm area is spread across some 20 acres of land area out of which about half the area is accessible to tourists and visitors.
 Remaining is where croc farming takes place.

-The farm is nestled in lush greenery with mountains as the backdrop.
-Looks quite impressive from outside.
-You will see one of the largest collections of crocodiles in the farm, of different species and sizes numbering over 1000 and comprising of both crocodiles and alligators (it's not easy to differentiate between the two types unless you are knowledgeable in the subject).
+The farm is nestled in lush greenery with mountains at the backdrop.
+You will see one of the largest collections of Malaysian saltwater crocodiles in the farm of different species and sizes numbering over 1000 and comprising of both crocodiles and alligators (it's not easy to differentiate between the two types unless you are knowledgeable in the subject).

 While many crocs have been imported, lots are bred & reproduced in the farm.
 The entire farm is divided into several sections or concretized ponds.
 There are placards at each section giving information about the crocodiles in that section.
 Some of the ponds are quite small and looking at the number of crocs kept there, you may feel a bit sad and wish larger space was given.

 Mating season is between December to January - males are more aggressive at these time fighting for the right to mate with females.
 Egg laying season is between February to August - female are more aggressive at these time protecting their eggs.

 As you enter, the first section (i.e. the Periodical Pond or Juvenile Crocodile Pond) area is where you will find many baby and juvenile crocodiles.
 Here you will find most of them sleeping with their mouths open or just relaxing.
 You can purchase pellets and feed the 2-3 year old crocs here.